Student Charter

 What internal regulations apply in examination venues?

 Radboud University has drawn up a number of rules to ensure the smooth running of examinations and to prevent fraud.
-You can read more about these regulations.
+You may find these regulations at the website of Radboud University.

 What is the required grading period for checking (or correcting) exams?